 South Florida doesn’t really “do” Fall.
 Someone told me the other day “I haven’t been cold since 1977”.
 But, we can still celebrate the season.
 Creatives in the community got together to put on a Fall inspired dinner.

-Danny learned to be a cobbler from his father in his family shoe repair shop, F&C Repair in Brooklyn.
+Dan “Danny” Catalfumo, Sr, 88, learned to be a cobbler from his father starting when he was 7 years old in his family shoe repair shop, F&C Repair in Brooklyn.
+F&C is now in it’s 111th year operating out of the same building.
 The second to last child out of a family of nine kids (“I’m the only one left”), he spent three years in Korea before moving to South Florida in 1961.
 He met his wife while he was on furlough and married her 17 days after they first met.
 She passed away 11 years ago.
-He told me that his priest said that God must be keeping him around so that he can keep aggravating people.
+Danny said that his priest told him that God must be keeping him around so that he can keep aggravating people.

 It seemed to me in the short time that I was there, that through people sharing bits of themselves with Danny that he was, in fact, fixing broken hearts.
 It just looks on the outside like he’s fixing shoes.